microsoft/sca-fuzzer/docs/howto/root-cause-a-violation.md

 !!! tip "Minimizer Behavior"
     Ideally, the minimizer should be able to reduce the leakage to a single byte.
 If more then a couple bytes leak, it typically indicates that the violation is non-deterministic, and it might be a good idea to re-run the program minimizer or to change the configuration to increase the number of attempts/increase the noise threshold.
 If *no* bytes leak, this is a certain sign that something went wrong; re-run the minimizer.

-## Step 3: Add Comments to Minimized Program
+## Add Comments to the Minimized Program

 Run the minimizer again with the `comment` pass enabled to annotate the minimized program with memory access information.
 This will help you map hardware traces to specific instructions in the program.